hasan-kal/e-commerce-follow-along/README.md

 Welcome to Milestone 28!

  In this milestone, we focused on adding a cancel order feature to the `my-orders` page and creating a backend endpoint for handling order cancellations.

+# Milestone 29: Integrating PayPal Payment Gateway

+## Overview 🌟

+Welcome to Milestone 29 of the project!
+In this milestone, we are learning how to integrate the PayPal API to enable online payments in our application.